 The dam was a rock-filled timber crib structure backed with earth on the upstream side to a slope.
 The reservoir was 1.1 miles long and eventually silted up to be almost entirely filled.
 Twenty-inch flashboards were used to secure the pondage and head.

-The hydroelectric plant consisted of two 30 inch wheels on a single horizontal shaft, which produced a combined 550 hp under the full head.
-They were belted to a 425 kW AC generator, which in turn operated a 17 kW exciter.
+The hydroelectric plant consisted of two 30-inch wheels on a single horizontal shaft, which produced a combined 550 hp under the full head.
+They were belted to a 425 kW AC generator, which operated a 17 kW exciter.
 The water channels were of riveted steel, the penstock was six feet in diameter, and the draft tubes flaring from 4 to 5 feet in diameter.

 The steam auxiliary included one 600 hp engine with a condenser and one 400 kW 3-phase 11,000-volt generator.
 There was also a 300 kW DC reserve generator.
 The steam plant ran three months of the year in conjunction with the main water plant.